cmndrsn/mer-quality/content/survey-items.md

 -   Availability of data is facilitated by infrastructure for differential access and sharing
 -   Identifiability of the correct dataset (out of multiple versions) is guided by version control and DOIs
 -   The documentation and instructions (specific wording that the annotators saw) for the annotation task are available
+-   The data description is fully covered in the documentation for the amount of data
--   The data description is fully covered in the documentation for:
+-   The data description is fully covered in the documentation for the selected genre(s)
-    -   Amount of data (see above)
-    -   Genre(s)
-    -   Domains of data
+-   The data description is fully covered in the documentation for the domains of data
-    -   Annotator expertise and culture
+-   The data description is fully covered in the documentation for annotator expertise and culture
-    -   Annotation task
-    -   Excerpt duration
+-   The data description is fully covered in the documentation for the annotation task
+-   The data description is fully covered in the documentation for the excerpt duration
-    -   Source where available
+-   The data description is fully covered in the documentation for the source where available

 #### ML building